Volodymyr Viatrovych: National Remembrance (2007–2019)

 Between May 2007 and January 2008, Viatrovych was a representative of the Ukrainian Institute of National Remembrance for Lviv Oblast.

-In 2008 he served as research consultant to the international project, “Ukraine Remembers, the World Acknowledges” which aimed to popularise the subject of the Holodomor, the 1932-3 famine in Ukraine, and, through international lobbying, to gain world recognition that this was an act of genocide.
-From January to October 2008 Viatrovych was head of the archives department at Ukraine's Institute of National Remembrance.
+In 2008, he served as research consultant to the international project, “Ukraine Remembers, the World Acknowledges” which aimed to popularise the subject of the Holodomor, the 1932-3 famine in Ukraine, and, through international lobbying, to gain world recognition that this was an act of genocide.
+From January to October 2008, Viatrovych was head of the archives department at Ukraine's Institute of National Remembrance.

-From October 2008 to March 2010 Viatrovych was adviser on research to Valentyn Nalyvaichenko, the head of the SBU or Security Service of Ukraine (2006-2010).
+From October 2008 to March 2010, Viatrovych was adviser on research to Valentyn Nalyvaichenko, the head of the SBU or Security Service of Ukraine (2006–2010).
 Viatrovych was a moving force behind the idea of putting Stalin and other Soviet leaders of the time on trial for genocide for their part in the Holodomor.
 They were found guilty in January 2010 by the Court of Appeal in Kyiv.

 Viatrovych has been a trustee of the Lontsky Prison National Museum-Memorial to the Victims of Occupation Regimes (Nazi and Soviet) in Lviv, since it was set up and opened to the public in 2009.
 From March 2008 onwards he has chaired the research council of the Centre for the Study of the Liberation Movement (Lviv).

-On 25 March 2014 Viatrovych was appointed Director of the Ukrainian Institute of National Remembrance by the First Yatsenyuk Government.
-In September 2019 the Honcharuk Government dismissed Viatrovych from the position of the Director.
+On 25 March 2014, Viatrovych was appointed Director of the Ukrainian Institute of National Remembrance by the First Yatsenyuk Government.
+In September 2019, the Honcharuk Government dismissed Viatrovych from the position of the Director.

+According to the Jewish Policy Center, in 2017, Viatrovych described the Ukrainian Nazi collaborator Roman Shukhevych as an "eminent personality" and defended the legality of the public display of the symbol of the Galician SS division.